Ilhan Omar: Minimum wage

-Omar supports a $15 hourly minimum wage.
+In 2017, Omar supported a $15 hourly minimum wage.
+In 2023, she introduced a bill that would raise the minimum wage to $17 by 2028.

 Minneapolis Police Department

 In June 2020, the "defund the police" slogan gained widespread popularity following the murder of George Floyd.
 Black Lives Matter and other activists used the phrase to call for police budget reductions and a plan to delegate certain police responsibilities to other organizations.
 Reacting to the murder of Floyd, the majority of the Minneapolis City Council voted to dismantle the city's police department.
 In a statement, the Minneapolis mayor said they planned to work to address "systemic racism in police culture".
 Following the murder of Floyd, Omar supported the police abolition movement in Minneapolis that sought to dismantle the Minneapolis Police Department, saying that the department had "proven themselves beyond reform."
 Omar hoped to see a new police department that would be modeled after the Camden County Police Department in New Jersey.

 TikTok

 Omar has opposed a TikTok ban.
 In March 2024, she raised First Amendment concerns in opposing a bill that would ban the app if its Chinese owner did not sell, saying: "We should create actual standards & regulations around privacy violations across social media companies—not target platforms we don't like."

 On March 12, Omar was asked about TikTok-related national security concerns, such as China using the app to ramp up divisions in the U.S., and replied, "We had an intel briefing, and none of the information that was provided to us really was persuasive in the fact that there is anything to be really concerned", adding, "for the first time in our nation's history, Americans have access to real images [through TikTok] of the horrors that are experienced by Palestinians daily."